Dan-George5/ACarillonOfBlackHoles/README.md

 On terminal, enter

+$ mkdir WavFiles

+to create a directory to hold your WAV files.
+Then run

 $ ./instrument_creator

 to create 88 WAV files based on the pre-set amplitudes and spin.
 You can change the spin of every black hole by running